Choosing a support

 Do You Feel at Ease With Your Therapist?

-It’s all about the vibe, isn’t it?
+It’s about the feelings, the vibe, the energy, isn’t it?
 Some people we just click with, others we don’t — no one’s fault, just one of the small cosmic jokes of human chemistry.

-Research in psychotherapy consistently shows that the therapeutic alliance — the bond and sense of trust between client and therapist — is the single strongest predictor of positive outcome.
+Research in psychotherapy consistently shows that the therapeutic alliance (which is the bond and sense of trust between client and therapist) is the strongest predictor of positive outcome.

 If the chemistry isn’t there, it’s okay to look someplace else.